OudomMunint/.NetMAUI-To-Do-List-App/README.md

 > [!NOTE]
 > FaceID, TouchID and AndroidOS equivalent must be enrolled or settings will be disabled.
-> Biomertic information access is required for biometrics.
+> Biomertic information access is required.

 ## Clean scripts